kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 **1. The origin is GH (glenohumeral joint)**

-We don't have a marker for the glenohumeral join, but we have one for the acromion.
+We don't have a marker for the glenohumeral joint, but we have one for the acromion.
 We will approximate GH by the acromion.

 ```{code-cell} ipython3
 origin = markers.data["AcromionR"]